 - If your near Piazza della Repubblica, stop by Slowly bar to flirt with the barman and get a really good cocktail.
 Imagine blackberry mojitos, chocolate martinis, passion-fruit, they have some quality drinks.
 Via Porta Rossa, 63.
 Older crowd.

 - Directly in front of Palazzo Pitti is Pitti Gola e Cantina, tiny inside but also a good wine selection, this is my go to for a fancier night out or for a fabulous glass of Franciacorta.
+Reservations are highly recommended.
 Piazza de’ Pitti, 16 50125 Florence, Italy 055 212704.

-- The newest kid on the drink’s stage is likely Dogana located at Piazza Francesco Ferrucci, 3.
+- Dognap is located at Piazza Francesco Ferrucci, 3.
 Already filled nightly with Italians, it is a vintage-inspired wine bar/restaurant in a less crowded area of Florence.
 I have passed by a few times and have to say the ambiance looks quite nice.